-For any given meeting each Director in Good Standing is counted toward quorum for that meeting and is eligible to vote on any matter before the Board at that meeting.
+For any given meeting each Director (or Alternate) in Good Standing is counted toward quorum for that meeting and is eligible to vote on any matter before the Board at that meeting.
 A Director who is not in Good Standing is not counted toward quorum for that meeting and is ineligible to vote at that meeting.
-He or she may participate in any other Board activities.
+He or she may participate in any other Board activities or discussions.

 A majority of the Directors in Good Standing immediately before a meeting constitutes a quorum for the transaction of business at that meeting.
 Each Director in Good Standing will have one vote.

-Except as otherwise required by the General Corporation Law of Delaware or by these Bylaws, the act of the majority of the voting Directors in Good Standing present at which a quorum is present will be an act of the Board.
+Except as otherwise required by the General Corporation Law of Delaware or by these Bylaws, the act of the majority of the voting Directors in Good Standing present at a meeting at which a quorum is present will be an act of the Board.

 In the absence of a quorum at any such meeting, a majority of the Directors present may adjourn the meeting from time to time and set a time for the meeting to be continued.
-Notice of the new time will be given to all Directors not present as provided in Section 3.8.5 below.
+Notice of the new time will be given to all Directors as provided in Section 3.8.4.

-For any one meeting, a Director in good standing may assign his or her vote to a proxy by posting a notice to the appropriate mailing list prior to the start of the meeting.
-The proxy need not be a representative of the Promoter Member’s organization.
-For purposes of quorum and attendance, that Director is not considered present.

-A Director may be excused by notifying the meeting chair prior to the start of the meeting.
+A Director may be excused for a particular meeting by notifying the meeting chair prior to the start of the meeting.
 An excused Director is not counted toward quorum but is counted as present for purposes of calculating Good Standing.

+For any one meeting, a Director (or Alternate) in Good Standing may assign his or her vote to a proxy by posting a notice to the appropriate mailing list prior to the start of the meeting.
+The proxy need not be a representative of the Promoter Member’s organization, nor does the proxy represent the Director in any way, other than to cast a vote on behalf of the absent Director.

 Conduct of Meetings

+The chair for any given meeting of the Board is charged with the orderly conduct of business during that meeting.
+This includes the right to limit the length of discussion, who may speak, or topics to be discussed at the meeting.
+The purpose is to ensure orderly conduct of business; this right shall not be employed to artificially stifle or limit discussion among Board members.

+Any Board member shall have the right to petition the chair to add a topic to the agenda for any given meeting.
+However, the Board may not take action pursuant to Section 3.8.5 on such a topic in violation of the 48 Hour Rule.

 The Corporation’s Chair shall serve as chair for each meeting of the Board.
 In his or her absence, the meeting shall be chaired by the Vice Chair.
 In his or her absence, the meeting shall be chaired by the Secretary.
 In his or her absence, the meeting shall be chaired by the Treasurer.

 In the event that no Officers are present, the remaining Directors, representing a quorum, may select someone from among themselves to serve as chair for the conduct of that meeting.
 Minutes of each meeting shall be kept by a secretary for the meeting appointed by the chair for that meeting.
-The Secretary shall be responsible for maintaining the minutes of each meeting.
+The Corporation’s Secretary shall be responsible for maintaining and archiving the minutes of each meeting.

-Notices

-All notices required under this Article will be given to all Directors in office at the time of such notice and may be given by telephone (including voice message), email, facsimile, or in person at least 24 hours in advance of the meeting or by first class mail to such Director’s last known business address at least three business days in advance.

-Action without a Meeting

-Board actions may be taken without a meeting if

-The Board Chair or his or her delegate sends a written communication to all Directors then in office describing the action by email, facsimile or first-class mail to the contact information then on file with the Board,

-No Director objects, within 10 business days, to taking action without a meeting, and

-A majority of Directors then in office communicate an affirmative vote, unless these Bylaws require a 3/5 majority to affirm the action at hand.